CarlBedrot/GittApp/README.md

 ## Overview

 The application is created using vanilla JavaScript, HTML5 and CSS3.
 The application generates a random secret number between 1 and 20 and players have to guess that number.
 Each player has a score which decreases by 1 with each incorrect guess.
 The game also maintains a highscore to keep track of the best score.
+The user can also access the highscore page by pressing the link in the top right corner.
+To store the current highscores I will use local storage.
+Therefore, anyone who plays this game will have their own score board.

 ## Game Interface